 Unfortunately, many animals are often victims of traffic, neglect, poaching or other forms of animal suffering.
 On the other hand, there are people who are committed to help these animals.
-With a fixed monthly contribution we help them structurally with the relief and recovery of animals such as our dog Bob, cat Elvis, orphaned elephant Sirimon, 4 baby rhinos and gorilla infant Bisoke.
-By taking care for animals, a lot is involved: the costs of daily food, medication, accommodation and / or protection can increase enormously.
-That is why we are happy to help shelters, sanctuaries and caretakers by virtually adopting these animals.
+With a fixed monthly contribution we help them structurally with the costs of daily food, medication, accommodation, so that the animals can recover.
+After recovering the wild animals can be placed back in their natural habitat and the stray animals may find a home.

 If you also want to help, please donate!